icy/genvsub/README.md

 ## Helm or Terraform

+Before we go further, please note as in the previous section [Kusotmization](#kustomization), we don't really like the idea to encrypt the whole file with `git-secret`, `git-crypt` or `sops`, because that makes the reviewing process harder.
+We want to see plain text file as plain text file, and we also want to modify them quickly/easily.

 Both `helm` and `terraform` are complex, and discussing how they work is not a not-so-long-topic.
 Though serving different purporses and solving different problems, they all share the same
 idea: They allow engineers to describe some custom logic, and control the code with